beaxyz/Hackathon/README.md

 e) Save as a UC model
 f) Deploy as a model serving endpoint

-2) PDF Ingestion - Ingest PDF files and use vector search index to enable any knowledge within to be queried
+2) PDF reader - Ingest PDF files and use vector search index to enable any knowledge within to be queried